-On June 30, 2021, RHA had its PH program leased at 100% of the MTW baseline despite longer leasing times within some of its PH sites.
+On June 30, 2022, RHA had its PH program leased at 98% of the MTW baseline despite longer leasing times within some of its PH sites.

 Although the rental market within the City of Reno, the City of Sparks and Washoe County remains tight, implementation of a "lease in place" preference continues to allow RHA to increase and maintain lease up within its HCV program.
-At the end of FY 2021, the number of actual families served by RHA's HCV program was 2,203.
+At the end of FY 2022, the number of actual families served by RHA's HCV program was 2,206.
 Although a slight decrease from the planned number of households, RHA continued to maintain or increase lease up within its HCV program when comparing prior years.
 Staff will continue to monitor the HCV program to ensure that efforts put in place to increase and maintain lease up remain effective.

-Eddy House, RHA's first LNT Property Based partnership, had planned 48 shelter beds; a portion of which are allocated specifically to house youth on a semi-permanent basis up to six months.
-However, once construction was complete on their new 24-hour overnight facility, Eddy House updated the number of shelter beds to 43 (20 drop-in and 23 community living).
-This number will be updated in RHA's next MTW Annual Plan/Annual Report.
+Eddy House, RHA's first LNT Property Based partnership, had planned 43 shelter beds; a portion of which are allocated specifically to house youth on a semi-permanent basis up to six months.

-Local, Non- Traditional MTW Activity Name/Number Number ( Mont Occupied/l hs Number of Households to be Served
+Local, Non- Traditional MTW Activity Name/Number Number o Mont Occupied/I hs Number of Households to be Served

 Category Planned^^ Actual Planned^^ Actual

 Tenant-Based N/A N/A N/A N/A N/A

-Property-Based 2021-03: Partnership to Assist Homeless Youth 576 168 48 14
+Property-Based 2021-03: Partnership to Assist Homeless Youth 576 168 43 20

 Homeownership N/A N/A N/A N/A N/A

-Planned/Actual Totals: 576 168 48 14
+516 240 43 20